arthursw/wetlands/docs/getting_started.md

 #### Save Results and Return Value

 The segmentation results (masks) are saved to disk, potentially renaming the output file.
 The function then returns the calculated cell diameters (`diams`).
-This return value is serialized by Cema and sent back to the main script.
+This return value is serialized by Wetlands and sent back to the main script.

 ```python
     segmentation_path = Path(segmentation)